pinojs/pino-pretty/Readme.md

   date and time string.
 This flag also can set the format string to apply when translating the date to a human-readable format.
 For a list of available pattern letters, see the [`dateformat` documentation](https://www.npmjs.com/package/dateformat).
-  - The default format is `yyyy-mm-dd HH:MM:ss.l o` in UTC.
+  - The default format is `HH:MM:ss.l` in the local timezone.
+  - Require a `UTC:` prefix to translate time to UTC, e.g. `UTC:yyyy-mm-dd HH:MM:ss.l o`.
   - Require a `SYS:` prefix to translate time to the local system's time zone.
 A shortcut `SYS:standard` to translate time to `yyyy-mm-dd HH:MM:ss.l o` in system time zone.
 - `--ignore` (`-i`): Ignore one or several keys, nested keys are supported with each property delimited by a dot character (`.`), keys may be escaped to target property names that contains the delimiter itself:
   (`-i time,hostname,req.headers,log\\.domain\\.corp/foo`)
+  Default: `hostname`.
 - `--hideObject` (`-H`): Hide objects from output (but not error object)
 - `--singleLine` (`-S`): Print each log message on a single line (errors will still be multi-line)
 - `--config`: Specify a path to a config file containing the pino-pretty options.  pino-pretty will attempt to read from a `.pino-prettyrc` in your current directory (`process.cwd`) if not specified